 Progressive Marathon’s manipulation of Progressive insurance settlement offers

 In my 26 years as a No-Fault and car accident lawyer, I’ve seen plenty of examples of insurance companies mistreating their customers, underhanded tricks, and breaking promises.
 In real life, how insurance companies treat their own customers is often very different from what we see on the commercials.

 Progressive Marathon provides the latest example.
 Progressive insurance settlement offers are often being accompanied by releases that have overly broad language that can release all legal rights and No-Fault benefits.
 They have been attempting to exploit injured car accident victim’s financial desperation, trust and lack of experience with contract law.
 These releases are very dangerous and people need to be very careful before signing them.

-Significantly, Progressive Marathon also had nearly twice as many consumer complaints as Progressive Michigan Insurance Company (fifth largest) and more than double the consumer complaints of Memberselect Insurance Company and Home-Owners Insurance Company (fourth and third largest auto insurers, respectively).
+Significantly, Progressive Marathon also had more than twice as many consumer complaints as Progressive Michigan Insurance Company (third largest) and nearly double the consumer complaints of Home-Owners Insurance Company and Memberselect Insurance Company (third and fourth largest auto insurers, respectively).

 Progressive Marathon Insurance Company and Progressive Michigan Insurance Company are both subsidiaries of the Progressive Corporation.
 They are the only two of their subsidiaries selling auto insurance in Michigan.